 It’s easy to overlook this step when thinking about how to broadcast live streaming content to your community.
 Audio quality is just as important, if not more important, than video quality.
 If you’re watching a good-quality video with clear audio, you’ll most likely keep watching.

 But what if the reverse happens?
-What if you’re live streaming a crisp, HD video with static-y audio and lots of feedback?
+What if you’re live-streaming a crisp, HD video with static-y audio and lots of feedback?
 No one is going to sit through that video, even if the content is interesting.

 It’s far too common that broadcasters get hung up on capturing the perfect video and forget that audio is just as important.
 To avoid that rookie mistake, test all of your microphones (including backups) and ensure a clean feed.
 Finally, don’t forget to change the batteries in all wireless audible devices and have extras on hand.

 In the live streaming industry, there are different methods, equipment, and streaming solutions to consider.
-This complexity is compounded by the fact that local government can organize many different types of events.
-One event may required a particular setup and can be completely different in look and content than the next one.
+This complexity is compounded by the fact that the local government can organize many different types of events.
+One event may require a particular setup and can be completely different in look and content than the next one.
 The takeaway?
 Don’t confine yourself to one system and learn to adapt your setup and approach to each unique event.

 In an interview with StreamingMedia, Dylan Armajani of Viacom explains: “You really can stream live from just about anywhere in the world on just about any budget and at least have your content show up online.
 The challenge really becomes weighing the cost vs. quality vs. possible points of failure and determining what workflow is optimal for your show.”

 By 2019, it’s commonplace for users to watch video right from their mobile devices.
 With this trend still on the rise, multi-device compatibility is essential to broadcast live video content to all potential viewers.
-And this is where a professional OVP (online video platform), like DaCast, becomes key.
+And this is where a professional OVP (online video platform), like Dacast, becomes key.

 If you opt to host these live broadcasts on your own, you’re responsible for converting these files for mobile compatibility.
-This is not an easy task and can be very time consuming.
+This is not an easy task and can be very time-consuming.
 Professional live streaming platforms, on the other hand, convert these files automatically for mobile viewing.

 Not only does compatibility apply to mobile devices, but it also extends to different web browsers.
 Viewers watching the live stream will tune in via a wide variety of browsers, all of which convert video files differently.
-For example, OVPs like DaCast include an HTML5 video player compatible with all mobile phones, tablets, and computers, as well as devices like Smart TVs.
+For example, OVPs like Dacast include an HTML5 video player compatible with all mobile phones, tablets, and computers, as well as devices like Smart TVs.
 To learn more about HTML5 streaming video players and the advantages they provide, click here.